charley-dixon/dollar-game/README.md

 ## Rules

 ### 1) While watching a baseball game, participants will pass the cup in sequential order from `player[0]` to `player[-1]`
-  - Players numbers are typically determined by how they are sitting in the stands at the baseball game, going in whatever order makes the most sense when passing a cup full of money around
+  - The order is typically determined by how players are sitting in the stands at the baseball game, going in whatever order makes the most sense when passing a cup full of money around
   - Whenever a player is holding a cup it is their `turn`
   - The cup goes back to `player[0]` after `player[-1]`'s `turn`